 Neck pain is a frequently encountered complaint in any primary care or subspecialty practice.
 The differential diagnoses are broad, and disc herniations often occur concurrently with other cervical pathology.
 It is imperative to obtain a thorough history, to include prior treatment modalities.
-A detailed physical exam, with focus on the neurological exam, will help guide the clinician in determining the severity of the pathology and the need for immediate or delayed evaluation.
+A detailed physical exam, with a focus on the neurological exam, will help guide the clinician in determining the severity of the pathology and the need for immediate or delayed evaluation.

 The management of patients with cervical disc herniations can be complex and involves a broad an interprofessional team approach that can include nurse practitioners, primary care physicians, emergency physicians, orthopedic and neurosurgeons, radiologists, pain specialists, chiropractors, physical therapists, and pharmacists.
 Most cases will resolve on their own within several weeks, without any specific treatment.
 If symptoms remain persistent, conservative therapy (NSAIDs, physical therapy) can be initiated and can be successful in a subset of patients.
 The pharmacist should counsel the patient regarding medications available for pain management and their adverse effects and work with the clinician to assure that side effects are minimized and if opioids are prescribed, their use is carefully monitored by the team.
 If the pain is intense, referral to a pain specialist may be necessary.
 Nurses should encourage patients to enroll in a rehab program to strengthen the neck muscles and improve joint flexibility.
 Nurses should keep in touch with any physical therapy and update the interprofessional team on progress (or lack thereof) reported by the therapist.